Esri/building-viewer/docs/Quickstart.md

 ### Prepare a minimal webscene:
 1. Create a new webscene
-1. Add a Building Scene layer and add the suffix `Main BSL:` in front of it's name
+1. Add a Building Scene layer and add the suffix `Building:` in front of it's name
 1. Save the webscene, give it a nice title and copy the webscene id.
 You will need it in a few next steps

 ### Get your own copy of the Building Viewer